hartsfield/bolt/README.md

 ## Features in progress
  - Generate basic scaffolding to begin building a web app
  - Tooling to speed up the process of creating generic web components
- - Convert data modeled in CSV into code for forms and basic database procedures
+ - Convert data modeled in JSON into code for forms and basic database procedures
  - Install components from third party git repos